jbiatek/BSGRulebook/rulebook.md

 Note that, for example, if raiders are launched, but the only basestar has been damaged and can no longer launch raiders, this does *not* trigger any action on the Cylon Fleet board because the basestar tried to attack but failed.
 The Cylon Fleet board is also not triggered when nothing happens on the board solely due to component limitations, because the current player tried to execute the action but could not.
 It is only triggered when the  phrase "**nothing happens on the main game board**" is specified as the end result because the condition immediately preceding it was true.

 #### Activating a raider
-When a Cylon raider is activated, it does the *first available* action in this list and then stops:
+When an individual Cylon raider is activated, it does the *first available* action in this list and then stops:

 1. Attack an unmanned viper in its space area
 1. Attack a manned viper in its space area